 ARTICLE 1.
 ROSTER LIMITS.
-Each team must register their players and staff for game play by registering for the season and submitting a roster for tournament by the deadlines set out by the League at the start of the season.
+Each team must submit a roster of players and support staff for game play prior to each tournament by the deadlines set out by the League at the start of the season.
+Rosters must contain only legally registered coaches and players.
+Only rostered players and support staff are allowed within team bench areas.
 Registration information will be collected by Move United and include contact and demographic information, along with jersey numbers and classification assignments.